crhunt/rai_workspace/README.md

 }
 ```

-In the example, project.json specifies just one data file, "plant_purchases.csv" The function `install_data` will expect this file to be located at "projects/my_first_project/data/plant_purchases.csv".
-The configuration information for this data file, and all data files, should be specified in data_import.json.
-For our example, this file looks like,
+The function `install_data` will expect `plant_purchases.csv` to be located at `projects/my_first_project/data/plant_purchases.csv`.
+The configuration information for this data file, and all data files, should be specified in `data_import.json`.
+For our example, `data_import.json` looks like,

 ```json
 {